 Art.
 6 f of the GDPR acts as the basis for processing procedures to protect a legitimate interest of our company or a third party, as long as the interests, fundamental rights and freedoms of the person affected do not prevail.
 Such processing procedures are particularly permitted to us because they were specially mentioned by the European legislator.
 In this respect it took the view that a legitimate interest could be assumed if the affected person is a customer of the person responsible (Recital 47 Clause 2 of the GDPR).

-As a matter of principle, Dradura Holding GmbH only processes and saves personal data of the affected person for the period necessary to achieve the purpose of saving it.
+As a matter of principle, Dradura Group GmbH only processes and saves personal data of the affected person for the period necessary to achieve the purpose of saving it.
 Something different applies in case we are obliged, due to regulations under tax or commercial law, to keep personal data or to document processing procedures in this respect.
 If the purpose for saving data lapses or a retention period prescribed by the legislator expires, the personal data is routinely blocked or erased according to the legal requirements, taking into account the available technology and the economic appropriateness.

 a.
 Right to information